remotefs-rs/remotefs-rs/CONTRIBUTING.md

 In addition to the process described for the PRs, I've also decided to introduce a list of guidelines to follow when writing the code, that should be followed:

 1. **Let's stop the NPM apocalypse**: personally I'm against the abuse of dependencies we make in software projects and I think that NodeJS has opened the way to this drama (and has already gone too far).
 Nowadays nobody cares about adding hundreds of dependencies to their projects.
 Don't misunderstand me: I think that package managers are cool, but I'm totally against the abuse we're making of them.
 I think when we work on a project, we should try to use the minor quantity of dependencies as possible, especially because it's not hard to see how many libraries are getting abandoned right now, causing compatibility issues after a while.
-So please, when working on ka-ching, try not to add useless dependencies.
+So please, when working on remotefs, try not to add useless dependencies.
 2. **All protocols must be optional**: If you're implementing a new file transfer, remember to create a feature to make your file transfer optional.
 3. **Test units matter**: Whenever you implement something new to this project, always implement test units which cover the most cases as possible.
 4. **Comments are useful**: Many people say that the code should be that simple to talk by itself about what it does, and comments should then be useless.
 I personally don't agree.
 I'm not saying they're wrong, but I'm just saying that this approach has, in my personal opinion, many aspects which are underrated: